 The new programme will build on the success of the AET’s 2011/13 DfE funded programme.
 It replicates the structure of the previous programme and applies it to 4 English regions not covered in 2011/13, develops it to meet Early Years and Post-16 settings as well as developing new resources for parents and Local Authorities.

-This document sets out the brief for the evaluation of the new programme and some follow up work on the 2011/13 programme.
+This document sets out the brief for the part of the new programme which covers the development of the existing AET Standards for use by commissioners and support services.
 An application pro forma is available with this brief.

 The Autism Education Trust

 The Autism Education Trust (AET) was founded in 2007 by Ambitious about Autism (formally Tree House), The Council for Disabled Children (CDC) and The National Autistic Society (NAS) and has received consistent support from both governments since that time.

 The vision of the AET is that all children and young people with autism should receive an education which enables them to engage in society as active citizens and that their families and the professionals who work with them are informed, supported and equipped to enable this to be achieved.

 In order to achieve this, the AET has a mission to improve the education of young people with autism.

 - the identification and promotion of high standards in autism education practice